gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/01-vector-definition.md

   with $v_1, v_2, \ldots, v_D \in \mathbb{R}$.
 The subscript notation
   $_{1 \times D}$ indicates that $\mathbf{v}$ is a matrix with 1 row and $D$ columns.

+It is worth noting that row and column vectors can be viewed as matrices with special dimensions.
+This perspective is useful in understanding the representation of vectors in the context of matrix operations, which will be explored in more detail later.

 ```{prf:remark} Standard Representation of Vectors
 :label: 01-vector-definition-column-vector-is-the-standard-representation